Be the example you want your children to follow

 because of the breakdown in the family unit, for to a large degree it is in the home environment we are both prepared and trained so we can carry this positive influence into the wider community or adopt the dysfunctional habits that can have a profound negative effect unless seriously addressed.

 Respecting our parents brings a blessing as we love them for who they are, not necessarily for what they do or how they have treated us – forgiveness may need to extended to them (Ex 20:12; Deut 5:16; Mal 4:5,6; Col 3:20).
 Throughout life, there should be a continuing bond between parents and children regardless of age, while increasingly in later life the parents may need practical help.
 While our love for God is paramount, we are not to overlook our responsibilities – the grace of God must be first outworked in home life, before any ministry or service to others (Mt 15:3-7).

 As sinful traits can be passed down to succeeding generations what an incentive to walk uprightly so no bad habits with their consequences are passed on through our family line (Ex 20:4,5, 34:7; Deut 5:9,10).
 Through renouncing the sin of our ancestors and honouring our parents we can break generational curses (Gal 3:13,14).

-See also: ancestors, boundaries, children, discipline, example, family, favouritism, genealogy, god parents, grandchildren/grandparents, guidance (divine), instruction, relationships, single parenting.
+See also: ancestors, boundaries, children, discipline, example, family, favouritism, genealogy, god parents, grandchildren/grandparents, guidance (divine), instruction, relationships, single parenting, training.